fodjan smart feeding Das Werkzeug zur Rationsberechnung für angehende Landwirte, Lehrkräfte und Dozenten.

 (2) User data can be saved in our customer relationship management system (“CRM system”).
 We use the CRM System Pipedrive of Pipedrive OÜ, Paldiski mnt 80, Tallinn 10617, Estonia, based on our legitimate interests (efficient and quick processing of customer enquiries and customer relationships) as well as on a contract for contract data processing pursuant to Art.
 28 GDPR.

-(5) The erasure of data to provide contractually agreed services shall take place after expiry of statutory and comparable obligations.
+(5) The registration data collected will be deleted as soon as processing is no longer necessary.
+This usually happens when you stop (terminate) using our offered product.
+However, we must observe tax and commercial retention periods.
+The erasure of data to provide contractually agreed services shall take place after expiry of statutory and comparable obligations.
 If statutory archiving obligations apply, the data shall be erased when these obligations expire (end of retention requirement acc. to commercial (6 years) or tax law (10 years)).
 Entries in any customer account remain there until they are deleted.

 VI.
 Contacting us

 If you contact us by email, the user information is processed for the purpose of handling the contact request in accordance with Art.
 6(1) point (b) GDPR.
 We delete the data collected in this context after their storage is no longer required, or limit processing if there are statutory retention obligations.